-We had to have a guide with us anytime during our stay in Turkmenistan, except for our day in Ashgabat (there is enough police present in the city that guides aren’t necessary – that is at least my theory.
-We choose to travel with a tourist visa (and not a transit visa that wouldn’t require a guide), since this allowed us to plan better ahead that we were able to cross the country.
-Many transit visa get rejected (roughly half of them).
-Further on, we needed more than the minimum amount of 3 days of the transit visa to cross the country.)
+We had to have a guide with us anytime during our stay in Turkmenistan, except for our day in Ashgabat (there is enough police present in the city that guides aren’t necessary – that is at least my theory).
+We chose to travel with a tourist visa (and not a transit visa that wouldn’t require a guide), since this allowed us to plan better ahead.
+Many transit visa get rejected (this year roughly half of them).
+Further on, we wanted more than the minimum amount of 3 days of the transit visa to cross the country.

 Leaving Turkmenistan and entering to Uzbekistan